kimtore/visp/doc/README.md

 This document serves as an entry point to Practical Music Search documentation.

-* If you're new to PMS, you might want to read the [introduction](intro.md).
+* If you're new to Visp, you might want to read the [introduction](intro.md).
-* [MPD](mpd.md) details how to configure MPD for best performance with PMS, and how to configure PMS to connect to MPD.
+* [Spotify](spotify.md) details how Visp interfaces with Spotify, and how to acquire an access token.
-* [Commands](commands.md) describes the different commands that control PMS.
+* [Commands](commands.md) describes the different commands that control Visp.
-* [Options](options.md) describes options that can be changed, and how they affect PMS's functionality.
+* [Options](options.md) describes options that can be changed, and how they affect Visp's functionality.
 * [Styling](styling.md) describes how to change the layout, colors, and text styles.
-* See the [default configuration](../options/defaults.go) for default options, keyboard bindings, and styles.
+* See the [default configuration](../options/options.go) for default options, keyboard bindings, and styles.